 It is time for all of us to contrive an artificial intelligence educational agenda for all students and clinicians to have the background in data science and artificial intelligence (along with other advanced technologies) that we will need for the next few decades.
 It is of vital importance to review statistics, data and databases, and biomedical informatics as well as principles and applications of artificial intelligence in medicine.

-In terms of resources that are entirely focused on artificial intelligence in medicine, the book Intelligence-Based Medicine: Artificial Intelligence and Human Cognition in Medicine and Healthcare will be out early this year, along with the journal of the same title.
-In addition, I have started work on the 20-25 part video series designed for everyone that will be out later this year.
+In terms of resources that are entirely focused on artificial intelligence in medicine, there is the book Intelligence-Based Medicine: Artificial Intelligence and Human Cognition in Medicine and Healthcare, along with the journal of the same title.

 My biggest takeaway after almost four years being out of my comfort zone of clinical medicine (the Earth) and into the world of data science and artificial intelligence (the Moon) is that there’s a very different way of looking at medicine and healthcare; in short, I became a different clinician.
 Physicians are motivated learners and curious scientists, the current artificial intelligence knowledge will be essential to help solve the long standing problems and enigmas in health care.